2023 Best Value Allied Health Services Undergraduate Certificate Schools in Washington

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 A rank of #2 on this year’s list means Wenatchee Valley College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
-WVC is a small public school located in the small city of Wenatchee.
+WVC is a small public school located in the city of Wenatchee.

 North Seattle undergraduate students pay an average of $5,058 in in-state tuition and fees each year.